Swan Arcade, Bradford: Architecture and history

-The Swan Arcade was designed in the Italianate style by the architects Milnes and France, and was built between 1877 and 1880 from Bolton Woods Stone by J and W Beanland, at a cost of £160,000.
+The Swan Arcade was designed in the Italianate style by the architects Milnes and France, and was built between 1877 and 1880 from Bolton Woods Stone by J and W Beanland, a firm instrumental in shaping Bradford’s built environment, at a cost of £160,000.
 The gates were made by Hodkinson and Co, and Taylor and Parsons.

 It was opened in 1880 by the Mayor of Bradford and local MP Angus Holden, and named after the White Swan Inn, which had previously stood on the same site.
 The west wing, by John Moulson and sons was added in 1881.
 It covered a 2,630-square yard site.

 The Arcade had six grand entrances, the main ones on Market Street incorporating graceful swans in stone and ironwork and Charles Street, and, within, four linked arcades with wrought iron glazed roofs and accommodation for offices and stock rooms.

 The ground floor occupants included a cigar merchant, a cabinet maker and two tailors.

 At the start of the 20th century, mill owners established offices in the arcade, but after many years it reverted to its original role as a shopping centre.
 The names of the ground floor occupants were originally painted on the windows against a background which shut out the light.
 So hanging mirrors were placed in such a position that they reflected light from outside into offices and shops.
 In later years, there were mirrors angled downwards from the sides of the avenues.

 The original lift, or chain of cages [driven by a gas engine], never stopped running in business hours but it went so slowly that it was easy to step in or out as it reached a floor level, and no attendant was needed.
 It was later replaced by an electric lift.
 In 1924, thieves raided 30 offices in the Arcade.

 Author J B Priestley worked in the Swan Arcade as a junior clerk before the First World War, and the building made such an impression on him that the first part of his literary reminiscences Margin Released was titled The Swan Arcadian.
 He returned to the arcade in 1958 in a film made for the BBC.